 7 Additional Activities and Attractions

 While the rides were what initially drew us to Legoland NY opening day, the Lego building activities and other attractions were surprisingly a huge hit with my kids.
+There are days my son spends all his time on activities and doesn’t go on one ride.

 1. Build & Test

 Described as the most incredible place to build and test anything you can think of, my building-obsessed son would have stayed here for hours if the park wasn’t about to close!
 Here kids, can make a Lego car and race it, build tall towers and shake them, design Duple fish and see them swim through the oceans and more.
 A great indoor spot to cool off from the sun, or for parents to sit down and rest while!
+If it starts to rain, make a beeline for Build and Test to wait it out and have fun at the same time.

 2. Builders Guild